 #10 – Simplicity – the art of maximizing the amount of work not done – is essential.

 Because of the iterative nature of the Agile process, the minimum viable project scope is produced and any additional features requested are accommodated in future iterations.
 This creates the maximum efficiency without wasted planning effort.
+Less is more, especially when you’re looking to get things done efficiently.

 #11 – The best architectures, requirements, and designs emerge from self-organizing teams.